RisingRedstone/RGB-Led-Panel/README.md

 ## Setup

-Here, I'm using stm32f103c8t6 microcontroller because it has 72 MHz internal clock and about the same speed for the eternal GPIOs.
+Here, I'm using stm32f103c8t6 microcontroller because it has 72 MHz internal clock and about the same speed for the external GPIOs.
 This is required for fast refresh rate of the led panel which we will require to display 12 bit colour.
 (You can probably go higher than that but I'll stop at 12 bit colour)

 Because the stm32f103c8xx is 3.3v, we have to convert that to 5.0v for the rgb led panel.
 To do that, I used a 3.3v to 5v logic level converter.
-For now however I've used a couple of buffers and AND gates because of the coronavirus lockdown in my country.

 I won't show the connections of microcontroller to the panel because the pinout can vary depending upon the manufacturer.
 I had to reverse engineer mine to know its connections.